This page provides answers to common questions regarding the Inventory Performance Index (IPI).

 Your in-stock rate indicates in general how well you replenish your inventory to meet the demand of customers.
 The in-stock rate itself is not a direct input into your IPI score and a low in-stock rate does not negatively impact IPI, unless your most popular products consistently go out of stock, and the products that remain in-stock have low sales, are aged, or overstocked.

-Marking a listing as non-replenishable does not impact your IPI score, it simply removes the ASIN from your FBA in-stock rate calculation to keep it accurate, allowing you to keep your in-stock rate up to date.
-Your performance with on-hand inventory affects your IPI score.
+Marking a listing as non-replenishable does not impact your IPI score.
+It simply removes the ASIN from your FBA in-stock rate calculation to keep it accurate, allowing you to keep your in-stock rate up to date.
+Your on-hand inventory performance affects your IPI score.

 The two main ways to improve sell-through are to increase sales in relation to your on-hand inventory or to remove inventory that is not selling.
-To improve sales, consider your pricing and where applicable create sales, improve keywords, or advertise with Sponsored Products.
-Recently and consistently sending high volumes of inventory to Amazon may impact your sell-through rate if your volume of sales is not increasing at the same rate over the same time period.
+To improve sales, consider your pricing and where applicable create sales, improve keywords, advertise with Sponsored Products, or use Multi-Channel Fulfillment to sell your inventory on external channels.

-Sell-through rate is updated daily and looks at the past 90 days of shipped units and average inventory over that same time period.
+Sell-through rate is updated daily based on the past 90 days of shipped units and average inventory over that same period.
 We encourage you to try to maintain a sell-through rate in the green (or “good” rating) year round.